leobix/hurricast/README.md

 ```

 ## Data:
-- The data is very large (>30Gb): we are looking for a solution to host it.
+- The vision data is very large (>30Gb): we are looking for a solution to host it.